 4Health Grain Free Line

-This line features size-specific and stage-specific formulas and all have an about average protein and fat amount.
+This dog food line features size-specific and stage-specific formulas and all have an about average protein and fat amount.

 - Beef & Potato Formula